What is Home Automation?

-Home Automation enables you to use your home's lighting, heating and appliances more conveniently and efficiently.
+Home Automation enables you to use your home's Lighting, Heating and home appliances (such as washing machines, dishwashers and tumble driers) more conveniently and efficiently.
 And, at the same time giving you greater levels of comfort and security.

 It can be as simple as remote or automatic control of a few lights, or it can be a complete system that controls all major parts of your home.

-Home Automation is anything that gives you automatic control of things around the home, turning it from "dumb" to smart.
+Smart Home Technology is anything that gives you automatic control of things around the home, turning it from "dumb" to smart.

 Perhaps you're concerned about your energy bills and would like to reduce your carbon footprint?
 With a Home Automation system in place you can create detailed analysis of the areas in your home that are costing you money.

 Not interested in graphs and figures?
 Simply set the system to manage your energy use in the most efficient way - turn lights off when rooms are unoccupied, reduce the heating temperature when nobody's home and turn appliances off at the socket to minimise "standby" power drains.

 Maybe convenience and comfort are your primary goals, so your focus could be on your family wellbeing - your Smart Home can monitor the air quality and open or close windows as required, or control your HVAC system to ensure your house has a constant supply of fresh and filtered air.